Lawyer Google Business Profile Suspended: Recovery Guide

 Key Stats: Law Firm GBP Suspensions

-• ~15% of all GBP suspension cases I handle are law firms or solo attorneys — one of the highest rates of any professional service category.
+• ~15% (in my caseload): share of GBP suspension cases I handle that are law firms or solo attorneys — one of the highest rates of any professional service category I see.

-• 45% of law firm suspensions are caused by virtual office or unverifiable address issues — Google treats legal services as a high-fraud category and scrutinizes addresses more aggressively than most industries.
+• ~45% (in my caseload): share of law firm suspensions caused by virtual office or unverifiable address issues — legal services is one of the categories Sterling Sky and Near Media have repeatedly flagged as spam-affected.

 Why Law Firm GBPs Get Suspended: Industry-Specific Triggers